wchargin/varese/README.md

 ## Technical overview

 The core operations (i.e., the actual calculations and the interesting stuff) are in a thoroughly tested functional core.
-The UI is a rather light React wrapper around this.
-Because it's in React, it's really easy to reason about the data flow.
+The UI is as light as possible a React wrapper around this, which makes it really easy to reason about the data flow.
+We're also starting to write some tests for the React components themselves—both in terms of the DOM output they produce and with simulated user interactions.

 The whole React app is [webpack][]ed into a `bundle.js` file, which is included by the HTML page.
 The HTML page is tiny, and just provides a `<div id="app"></div>` into which React will render the application.